 Raman spectroscopy is an inherently photon-starved application, in which even small differences in efficiency can determine whether a characteristic peak is seen.
 Use of gratings with high efficiency over a broad bandwidth maximizes collection of light for better instrument efficiency at the spectral extremes.
 This is key to library matching and detection of trace substances.

 In SD-OCT, the bandwidth of the light used plays a large role in determining the imaging depth of the system.
 SD-OCT is based on Fourier-transform of the scattered light at various depths, and thus uniform contribution from each wavelength component is key to the quality of the processed data.
 By delivering high efficiency at the extremes of a broad bandwidth range, our HD gratings enable clearer images to be obtained at greater depths.

 Wasatch Photonics is the only supplier of VPH gratings able to provide the broadband, high efficiency HD gratings, making us a key supplier to the Raman spectroscopy and OCT markets in both research and industry.

 Defining the design parameters

 Once the ideal design technology has been chosen for a given application, our R&D team can work with you to further optimize the parameters of your transmission grating for best performance.
-Since each grating is written as an original rather than being replicated from a costly master, we are able to easily fine-tune the performance of each grating design project for bespoke research or OEM applications.
+Since each grating is written as an original rather than being replicated from a costly primary grating, we are able to easily fine-tune the performance of each grating design project for bespoke research or OEM applications.
 Experience with a wide variety of projects over 2 decades has expanded our capabilities in almost every parameter, as described below.